alphafox02/neumodvb/docs/frontends.md

   Some cards (e.g., test specimens) do not have a proper MAC address set, or some drivers do not provide this information correctly.
 In that case neumoDVB generates a fake MAC address, which unfortunately cannot be guaranteed to be stable between boots.

-* `Bus`.
-Identifies the linux USB or PCIe bus to which the card is connected for informational purposes only.
-  This will change if you move a card to a different PCIe or USB slot.

 * `present`.
 Shows if the adapter is currently in the system.
 Note that this information is dynamically updated as cards are connected or to or disconnected from the system or as drivers are loaded